 Better risk management across the board, leading to improved Compliance, Safety, Accountability (CSA) scores

-Fleet managers and drivers should note that the adverse driving conditions exception does not supersede other HOS rules.
+Fleet managers and drivers should note that the adverse driving conditions exemption does not supersede other HOS rules.
 For example, even when driving hours and shift windows are extended, the 8-hour driving and 30-minute break rules still apply.

 There are no specific record-keeping requirements involved in the adverse driving conditions exemption.
 However, the FMCSA does recommend drivers update their logs and timesheets as soon as events occur so that they can be audited and checked for compliance on request.

-Finally, if adverse conditions last longer than two hours, drivers are expected to pull off the road, update their logs accordingly, and wait until their next shift to complete the route.
+Finally, if adverse driving conditions last longer than two hours, drivers are expected to pull off the road, update their logs accordingly, and wait until their next shift to complete the route.

 Is Your Fleet prepared for Adverse Driving Conditions?